alejandrotoledoweb/React_Challenge/README.md

 The features of the project are the following:

 - One month calendar (July) where you can see the remainders that you create.
-- The remiander created by the user can have the attributes of: description, date, time, city and weather.
-The last attribute weather, is taken from [OpenWeaterAPI](https://openweathermap.org/api) based on the city of the remainder.
-The dates for the remainders have to be between the month of July.
+- The remainder created by the user can have the attributes of description, date, time, city and weather.
+The last attribute weather is taken from [OpenWeaterAPI](https://openweathermap.org/api) based on the city of the remainder.
+The dates for the remainders have to be between July.
-- The user can filter the remainders for date click on each date inside the calendar or to see all remainders avaliable clicking on `view all remainders` above the calendar.
+- The user can filter the remainders for date click on each date inside the calendar or see all remainders available by clicking on `view all remainders` above the calendar.
 - Also, the user can update any attribute from the listed remainders and also the weather will update based on the new city if updated.

 ## Calendar View with some remainderSchema